How to Automate Client Reporting as a Virtual Assistant (2026)

 To: [client email]

-Subject: Weekly Report — [Client Name] — [Zapier Date Formatter: current week]
+Subject: Weekly Report — [Client Name] — [Make date variable: current week]

 Body: [AI summary output from Step 3]